 In an artificial neural network, the values of weights and biases are randomly initialized.
 Due to random initialization, the neural network probably has errors in giving the correct output.
 We need to reduce error values as much as possible.
-So, for reducing these error values, we need a mechanism which can compare the desired output of the neural network with the network’s output that consist of errors and adjust its weights and biases such that it gets closer to the desired output after each iteration.
+So, for reducing these error values, we need a mechanism that can compare the desired output of the neural network with the network’s output that consists of errors and adjusts its weights and biases such that it gets closer to the desired output after each iteration.
 For this, we train the network such that it back propagates and updates the weights and biases.
-This is the concept of back propagation algorithm.
+This is the concept of the back propagation algorithm.

 Below are the steps that an artificial neural network follows to gain maximum accuracy and minimize error values: